About Billy Grammer

 Favorite things to do when not working:

 Spending time with family such as going to the park, riding bikes, swimming, taking vacations together, and going to movies.
-Also, an occasional golf outing with friends (and an expensive cigar to enjoy during the round) is a lot of fun!
+Also, an occasional golf outing with friends (and an expensive cigar and a great drink to enjoy during the round) is a lot of fun!
 Another important aspect of Billy’s personal time is working on new material to teach which involves a lot of reading and research.

 Favorite places outside of Dallas, TX: